BI 111N: Ecology and Evolution

 Physical, chemical and biological relationships in natural communities.
 Field work in nearby ponds and Gulf shoreline.
-Prerequisite: BI 212 or BI 303 and Junior or Senior standing.
+Prerequisite: BI 212 and Junior or Senior standing.

 BI 308: General and Molecular Physiology

 Mammalian nervous, endocrine, muscle, cardiovascular, respiratory, digestive, urinary, immune, reproductive systems.
 Macro and molecular aspects.
-Prerequisites: BI 212 and CH 122 and Junior or Senior standing.
+Prerequisites: BI 112N or BI 212 and CH 122, and Junior or Senior standing.

 BI 314: Comparative Physiology

 Physiological mechanisms of animals and general principles revealed through application of comparative methods.
 Creative project lab to develop research skills.
-Prerequisites: BI 202 and CH 122 and Junior or Senior standing.
+Prerequisites: BI 112N or BI 212, and CH 122.